etho-black/dapp-guides/README.md

 # dapp-guides
-This repo will include basic files used to create apps on the Etho Protocol network.
+This repo will include basic files used to create dapps on the Etho Protocol network.